vlad-ds/glassdoor-scrape/README.md

 The code works for me at the moment.
 I cannot guarantee that it will work indefinitely, as the Glassdoor site may change.

+I've also included the json with my search results and a notebook with my analysis.